 The proximity to La Jolla and San Diego can make the reserve very busy.
-Day use fees (2014) are $10 per vehicle - approaching by a steep road off S21 that climbs 300 feet from salt marshland at sea level to a parking area next to a museum and visitor center - or free for pedestrians; the woodland is criss-crossed with footpaths and is especially popular with walkers and joggers from the nearby University of California-San Diego.
+Day use fees (2017) are between $10 and $20 per vehicle, depending on the day and the season - approaching by a steep road off S21 that climbs 300 feet from salt marshland at sea level to a parking area next to a museum and visitor center - or free for pedestrians; the woodland is criss-crossed with footpaths and is especially popular with walkers and joggers from the nearby University of California-San Diego.
 Trees do not grow as much close to the cliff edge, where the land breaks up into a series of deep ravines and promontories.
 Some of the torrey pines are found here, though many have been lost to disease and fire in recent years.
 Flowers are abundant in spring, and several distinctive types of succulent plants and cacti grow in the reserve, such as the coast barrel cactus (ferocactus viridescens).

 Torrey Pines Trails

-The reserve has 6 main trails, which intersect and are all quite short.
+The reserve has six main trails, which intersect and are all quite short.
 Here are brief descriptions of three of them:

 Guy Fleming Trail - a 0.7 mile loop around gentle slopes through some woodland then across the top of the cliffs overlooking the ocean, which are covered by many wildflowers in spring.
 To the north, the wide sands of Torrey Pines State Beach are clearly visible, then beyond stretch the suburbs of Del Mar.